benblack769/city_gen/notes.md

 ## Transportation investment:

+Investment happens edge by edge by tile. placed at optimal tile location.
+That means the tile for which benefits are maximal and costs are minimal will be invested in first.
 Investment on differnt tile sizes will be completely independent.
 You can think of this as different layers of transporations, a long distance one that goes high in the sky and short distance ones on the ground.